KarolBunikowski/chess-vision/README.md

 This feature allows you to convert an image of a chessboard into a Lichess board analysis link.
 It performs the following steps:

 1. Reads an image of a chessboard.
+2. Detects chessboard corners.
+3. Using detected corners crops and transforms the image.
-2. Detects the pieces present.
+4. Detects the pieces present.
-3. Converts these detections into FEN format.
+5. Converts these detections into FEN format.
-4. Opens a Lichess board analysis page using the FEN.
+6. Opens a Lichess board analysis page using the FEN.

 ## Configuration Settings